 Can my child bring a cell phone or other electronics?

 We ask all campers to leave their cell phones and electronics at home.
-Camp is a time to unplug and be fully present in a faith and fun filled community.
+Camp is a time to unplug and be fully present in a faith and fun filled community and we invite you to read more on our cell phone policy.
 If electronics are brought, camp reserves the right to remove them from the owner to be returned at the end of the week.
 Camp is not liable for any electronic devices broken or stolen while at camp.

 What if my child needs medication while at camp?
 What if they have a health concern?

 We take our camper safety seriously.
-Upfront and clear communication from home will help us.
-All of our staff members are trained in First Aid and CPR.
-Each of our sites will have a Health Aide that is trained to handle basic medical protocol.
-Prescription medications can be sent to camp, where they will be kept in a safe location and distributed by our Health Aide.
-All medications must be in the original container with instructions on the label.
-Please do not send non-prescription drugs with your child to camp.
+Each program has a designated staff member trained to handle basic medical protocol.
+Medications are collected and distributed by our staff.
 In the event that a more serious health situation arises, we work with our local clinic and have medical professionals on stand-by to help.
 Parents will be notified should these situations arise.

 What if my child has food allergies?